 How Design and Technology links with our school values

-- The curriculum is taught in 5 strands across school: Mechanisms, Structures, Food technology, Textiles and (Years 4, 5, 6 only) Electric systems
+- Children explore DT through the following strands: Mechanisms, Structures, Food technology, Textiles and (Years 4, 5, 6 only) Electric systems.

 - A carefully planned whole school progression of Design and Technology knowledge and skills ensures that children are developing as designers and makers.

-- External links are made through providers including STEM Ambassadors, STEM Learning, F1 in Schools.
+- External links are made through providers including STEM Ambassadors, STEM Learning, and F1 in schools.

-- DT is supported through STEM clubs and a whole school STEM week.
+- DT is supported through extra-curricular STEM clubs.

 - Children will develop a love for DT processes and skills.